 Start Planning Now

-If you are still running Windows Server 2008 in your environment, now is the time to start planning the upgrade of your operating systems.
+If you are still running Windows Server 2008 in your environment, you will need to do this upgrade in 2019.
 Experts say that you need to make the switch at least 6 months prior to the January 2020 date to ensure your data is safe.

 With every new operating system there are features that your organization can take advantage of.
 Planning ahead of time will help you determine which of those may apply.